 - Using your event schedule, be sure you have plenty of equipment for each event.
 If you’re short, ask nearby schools if you can borrow equipment for the big day.

 - Draw a map of where the events will take place.
-Then expand it and make posters to place around the area so students can find their events.
+Then expand it and make posters to put up around the area so students can find their events.

 - If your area is large, secure walkie talkies or use cell phones for communicating with folks throughout the day.

-- Set up the track (if you don’t already have one) and all of the events following the map.
+- Set up the track events and all the other events along the map.
 Place equipment at each event.

-- Set up water stations, canopies, sound system for music and announcements, first aid station (with school nurse and several volunteers), seating for parents and the community for the opening ceremony, extra trash cans, the events map, and individual signs to mark each event’s venue, etc.
+- Set up water stations, canopies, a sound system for music and announcements, a first aid station (with a school nurse and several volunteers), seating for parents and the community for the opening ceremony, extra trash cans, the events map, and individual signs to mark each event’s venue.

 - Have volunteers arrive plenty early so you can talk to them about their specific event and about the Olympic Spirit.
 Let them know what is expected of them at their stations.
 If t-shirts for volunteers have been donated or purchased, give them their shirts.
-It is wise to choose a very bright color so they can be spotted more easily.
+Choose a very bright color so they can be spotted more easily.
 Provide each with a full schedule of events with their station highlighted.
-Provide with ribbons (if being given).

-- Use the loudspeaker/sound system to provide three-minute warnings of events that are starting.
+- Use the loudspeaker or other sound system to provide three-minute warnings of events that are starting.

-- Set up the concession stand with water, healthy drinks, and snacks that have been donated or brought from the school cafeteria.
+- Set up the concession stand with water, healthy drinks, and snacks donated or brought from the school cafeteria.

 - Have plenty of recycling containers around for students to place recyclables.